-EDEX 2484 - Introduction to Special Education (3CR) (3L) [E] This course is designed to meet the needs of education majors for a required course in special education.
+EDEX 2484 - Intro to Special Education (3CR)

+(3L) [E] This course is designed to meet the needs of education majors for a required course in special education.
 It provides a broad overview of effective intervention models of instruction and/or behavior techniques for special needs students within an inclusion setting and/or other continuum of special education options which meet the least restrictive environment.
 Finally, this class would be helpful for individuals in other fields who need an introduction to the field of special education.
-Prerequisites: EDFD 2020, ITEC geology of the occurrence of oil, gas, oil shale, coal, coal bed methane, uranium, trona, bentonite, industrial minerals, and precious minerals in Wyoming.
+Prerequisites: EDFD 2020, ITEC 2360and PSYC 2300.